PyO3/pyo3/guide/src/trait_exposure.md

 ### Wrong types in Python function signature

-Let's assume now that the return type of one of the methods of our Model class is wrong, for example the get_results that is expected to be a `Vec<f64>` in Rust, so a list in Python.
+Let's assume now that the return type of one of the methods of our Model class is wrong, for example the `get_results` method that is expected to return a `Vec<f64>` in Rust, so a list in Python.

 ```python
 class Model: